ember-learn/ember-blog/source/2020-03-13-the-ember-times-issue-139.md

 Be kind,

-Abhilash LR, Anne-Greeth van Herwijnen, Preston Sego, Isaac Lee, the crowd and the Learning Team
+Abhilash LR, Anne-Greeth van Herwijnen, Preston Sego, Isaac Lee, Jared Galanis the crowd and the Learning Team